cgaebel/NewLang/README.markdown

     * Release
         * Full optimization.
 All asserts on (custom hook enabled).
         * Focus on production-quality code.
-Build time is not important, and is sacrified to improve quality of shipping code.
+Build time is not important, and is sacrificed to improve quality of shipping code.
 Asserts are also on, but can be hooked by the program to do proper error-reporting.
     * Fast
         * Full optimization.
 All asserts off.